 The Jareth bride outfit was meant to look heart achingly sleek, both romantic and feminine yet never conventional, with a simple lose silk crepe blouse featuring button and cuff details contrasting with fitted lace-up back trousers.

 Hair and make-up for a Labyrinth Wedding Dress

 A stand out element of the design was Mcfayen Millinery’s incredible hair piece for our Sarah-Bride.
 No recreation of the ball dress, as a labyrinth wedding dress, could be complete without Sarah’s signature graceful silver wire headdress.
 Hair and make-up by Moira Borg and Ann-Marie Lawson was carefully thought out to compliment the style of the outfits.
 They referenced the film without over-powering the models’ good looks.

 Fantasy jewellery for our Labyrinth Brides

 Both brides wore jewellery lent to the shoot by the jewellery designers to so many Rock stars ‘The Great Frog’ of Carnaby Street, London.
 It was thrilling to have one of the shop’s employee’s admit she was a massive fan of the film too and so keen to pick us out perfect pieces to compliment the theme.
-Sarah-bride wears a silver feather pendant and moonstone ring with a bracelet of silver roses.
+Sarah-bride wears a silver feather pendant and moonstone ring with a bracelet of silver roses with her labyrinth wedding dress.
 Jareth-bride’s necklace is a stronger bird-skull and her ring is set with Ultra-violet toned amethyst.

 Incredible wedding venue – Hever Castle, Kent.